drjoschua/nr-litteratur/WCAG.md

 * [Success Criteria](#conformance):
 Testable success criteria for each guideline.
 * Sufficient and Advisory Techniques:
-For each guideline and success criteria there are sufficient and advisory techniques and failures (if they exist) as listed in the [quick reference documentation](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0).
+For each guideline and success criteria there are sufficient and advisory techniques and failures (if they exist) as listed in the quick reference documentation: [2.0](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0) | [2.1](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1).

 ### The Four Principles of Accessibility